RadheyaM/BookWyrm/README.md

 On clicking, the theme can be toggled between dark and light mode and the user selection will be remembered after refresh.
 ### Search Results
 On initiating a search the search bar and header are hidden.
-This is to avoid any issues with multiple search results in the same window and so that any changes to lists made by the user can be updated smoothly before the lists can be accessed.
+This is to avoid any issues with multiple search results in the same window and so that any changes to lists made by the user can be updated smoothly before the lists can be accessed again.

 <img src="documents/feature-images/search-result-desktop.webp" width="50%" height="50%">